 The Tag model number (TMN) may be assigned any value by the holder of a given MDID.
-However, [UHFC1G2] states "TID memory locations above 07_h shall be defined according to the registration authority defined by this class identifier value and shall contain, at a minimum, sufficient identifying information for an Interrogator to uniquely identify the custom commands and/or optional features that a Tag supports."
+However, [UHFC1G2] states "TID memory locations above $07_h$ shall be defined according to the registration authority defined by this class identifier value and shall contain, at a minimum, sufficient identifying information for an Interrogator to uniquely identify the custom commands and/or optional features that a Tag supports."
 For the allocation class identifier of $E2_h$ this information is the MDID and TMN, regardless of whether the extended TID is present or not.
 If two tags differ in custom commands and/or optional features, they must be assigned different MDID/TMN combinations.
 In particular, if two tags contain an extended TID and the values in their respective extended TIDs differ in any value other than the value of the serial number, they must be assigned a different MDID/TMN combination.
-(The serial number by definition must be different for any two tags having the same MDID and TMN, so that the Serialized Tag Identification specified in Section 16.3 is globally unique.)
+(The serial number by definition must be different for any two tags having the same MDID and TMN, so that the Serialised Tag Identification specified in Section 16.3 is globally unique.)
 For tags that do not contain an extended TID, it should be possible in principle to use the MDID and TMN to look up the same information that would be encoded in the extended TID were it actually present on the tag, and so again a different MDID/TMN combination must be used if two tags differ in the capabilities as they would be described by the extended TID, were it actually present.

-16.1.
-Short Tag Identification
+16.1 Short Tag Identification (TID)

-If the XTID bit (bit 08_h of the TID bank) is set to zero, the TID bank only contains the allocation class identifier, mask designer identifier (MDID), and Tag model number (TMN) as specified above.
-Readers and applications that are not configured to handle the extended TID will treat all TIDs as short tag identification, regardless of whether the XTID bit is zero or one.
+If the XTID indicator ("X" bit $08_h$ of the TID bank) is set to zero, the TID bank only contains the allocation class identifier, XTID ("X"), Security ("S") and File ("F") indicators, the mask designer identifier (MDID), and Tag model number (TMN), as specified above.
+Readers and applications that are not configured to handle the extended TID will treat all TIDs as short tag identification, regardless of whether the XTID indicator is zero or one.